ADSP-AIML/AIM-AI/_posts/2023_12_30-activities.md

 ---
-title: November Activities
+title: December Activities
 author:  Xiaoqian Jiang
-date: 2023-11-30 20:55:00 +0800
+date: 2023-12-31 20:55:00 +0800
 categories: [Meeting, Collaboration]
 tags: [activiteis]
 pin: true
 ---

-## AIM-AI Project: November 2023 - Monthly Activity Overview
+## AIM-AI Project: December 2023 - Monthly Activity Overview

-### Week 1: Review and Advanced Training
+### Week 1: Finalizing Research Findings
-* **Post-Review Adjustments and Training**
+* **Research Findings Finalization**
-  * Review the progress and outcomes from October.
+  * Focus on finalizing and consolidating research findings from the year.
-  * Conduct advanced training sessions for team members on latest AI and neuroimaging techniques.
+  * Ensure all data analyses and interpretations are comprehensive and accurate.

-### Week 2: Data Quality and Analysis
+### Week 2: Preparing for Year-End Review
-* **Focus on Data Quality Assurance**
+* **Year-End Review Preparations**
-  * Emphasize on ensuring the integrity and accuracy of the collected data.
+  * Prepare presentations and detailed reports for the year-end review.
-  * Analyze initial findings from the DeepBrain-AD model with a focus on data quality.
+  * Collaborate across all teams to ensure cohesive representation of the year's work.

-### Week 3: Collaborative Research and Development
+### Week 3: Year-End Review and Reflection
-* **Joint Research Initiatives**
+* **Conducting the Year-End Review**
-  * Develop new research methodologies in collaboration with UNC and Rush University teams.
+  * Present the year’s accomplishments, challenges, and learnings in a formal review meeting.
-  * Explore potential applications of the DeepBrain-AD model in clinical settings.
+  * Engage in reflective discussions on the project’s impact and future directions.

-### Week 4: Preparing for End-of-Year Review
+### Week 4: Strategic Planning for the New Year
-* **Consolidation and Documentation**
+* **Strategic Planning for 2024**
-  * Start consolidating research findings and documentations for the year-end review.
+  * Initiate strategic planning sessions for the upcoming year.
-  * Prepare for presentations and comprehensive reports.
+  * Set preliminary goals and outline potential new research directions and collaborations.

-### End of Month: Strategic Evaluation and December Planning
+### End of Month: Holiday Break and Informal Team Building
-* **Reflective Analysis and December Preparations**
+* **Team Appreciation and Informal Gatherings**
-  * Conduct an in-depth analysis of November's progress.
+  * Organize informal team-building activities to celebrate the year's successes.
-  * Strategize and set objectives for December, including preparation for year-end reviews and publications.
+  * Encourage a period of rest and rejuvenation during the holiday season.

 ### Continuous Activities Throughout the Month:
-* Maintain regular communication and update meetings among all teams.
+* Regular coordination meetings for year-end activities.
-* Continuous monitoring and refining of data analysis processes.
+* Documentation and archival of all research data and findings from 2023.
-* Engagement in ad-hoc problem-solving and brainstorming sessions.
+* Continuous communication for seamless transition into the new year.

-### Key Objectives for November:
+### Key Objectives for December:
-1. Enhance the quality and reliability of data used in the DeepBrain-AD model.
+1. Successfully present and reflect on the year’s research findings and progress.
-2. Strengthen collaborative research methodologies between different teams.
+2. Engage in comprehensive year-end reviews and planning for future research initiatives.
-3. Begin preparations for comprehensive year-end reviews and documentation.
+3. Foster team cohesion and morale through appreciation activities and holiday celebrations.